Installation with RPMs

 Red Hat Enterprise Linux and compatible

-2. Install the Storware Backup and Recovery server using the following command:
+1. Install the server using the following command:

 Node installation

-1. Install the Storware Backup and Recovery node using the following command
+1. Install the node using the following command:

 SUSE Linux Enterprise Server and compatible

-1. Install the Storware Backup and Recovery node using the following command
+1. Install the node using the following command:

 Node configuration

-1. To enable HTTPS connectivity, follow these steps Enabling HTTPS connectivity for nodes.
+1. Enable HTTPS.
+To enable HTTPS connectivity, follow these steps Enabling HTTPS connectivity for the nodes.

-2. Follow the steps described in here Staging space configuration to mount your storage (it can also be used for backup destination - in such case please read also the suitable section in File System, especially we recommend to use Synthetic File System)
+2. Configure staging space.
+Follow the steps described in here Staging space configuration to mount your storage (it can also be used for backup destination - in such case please read also the File Systemsuitable for your storage variant, especially we recommend to use Synthetic File System)

-3. Run the script to configure the operating system.
+3. Configure the operating system.
 Script changes the QEMU user/group to vprotect, disables SELinux, adds Storware Backup and Recovery to the disk group and sudoers policy to allow running privileged commands:

 where: